Beyond CPAP: An Alternative Treatment for Moderate to Severe Sleep Apnea

 CPAP is the most common form of sleep apnea treatment, but up to half of patients don't use the device consistently, often because they find the device noisy and too uncomfortable for sleep.
 For these people, surgical alteration of the facial and airway anatomy may be considered.
 These surgeries can be effective but often involve long and painful recovery times.

+Another type of sleep apnea treatment is Inspire therapy.
 Inspire therapy is a clinically proven treatment that can restore restful sleep in patients with moderate to severe obstructive sleep apnea who can’t tolerate CPAP.

 “Inspire therapy is an implanted system that works inside the body.
-It continuously monitors breathing patterns during sleep and delivers mild electrical stimulation to the airway, preventing collapse, says UH otolaryngologist and sleep surgeon Amy Schell, MD.
+It monitors breathing patterns during sleep and delivers electrical stimulation to the airway, preventing collapse, says UH otolaryngologist and sleep surgeon Amy Schell, MD.
 "The stimulation seeks to keep the airway open without disrupting sleep."

 Using a small handheld remote, patients control their treatment, turning Inspire on at bedtime and off in the morning.

-First approved by the Food and Drug Administration in 2014, Inspire therapy studies have shown that two out of three patients will experience a significant reduction of sleep apnea events, snoring and daytime sleepiness.
+First approved by the Food and Drug Administration (FDA) in 2014, Inspire therapy studies have shown that two out of three patients will experience a significant reduction of sleep apnea events, snoring and daytime sleepiness.

 Are You a Candidate for Inspire Therapy?